 Want something a little extra?
 You can also grab a bundle with Disney Plus, ESPN+, and Hulu for $12.99 per month, if you'd prefer.

-Canada: The Canadian version of Disney Plus will set you back $8.99p/m.
-There's no word on other deals as of yet.
+The Canadian version of Disney Plus will set you back $8.99p/m.
+There's no word on other deals as of yet, but we'll keep you updated as and when we know more.

 What devices are compatible with Disney Plus?